 here are some good spots to see other sun orchids in the district

 Leopard orchid Thelymitra benthamiana.
 Try Foxes Lair.
 For those prepared to drive on gravel tracks Borgey Block.

 Custard orchid Thelymitra villosa.
 Yornaning dam reserve.

 Lemon scented sun orchid Thelymitra antennifera.
 Yilliminning Rock

-Random fact: the word orchid is derived from Greek orchis, as orchids have twin tubers that resemble a pair of testicles.
+Random fact: the word orchid is derived from Greek orchis, as orchids have twin root tubers that resemble a pair of testicles.
 (Yes, orchids are for men too!)

 The tubers enable orchids to survive from year to year, so they do not have to flower every year.

 Orchids depend on mycorrhizal fungi to supply them with extra minerals and moisture, and will not survive if replanted.